Inheritance of Hope: Story

 The Inheritance of Hope story began with one young family facing a parent's terminal illness – a mom and dad with young children looking for resources for their entire family as they all navigated the mom's illness.
 Surprisingly, there were none.
 They decided to create resources for their family and share them with others.

-In 2007, Deric and Kristen Milligan launched IoH with the mission to inspire in young families facing the loss of a parent, and the brand has grown to serve families throughout the U.S.
+In 2007, Deric and Kristen Milligan launched Inheritance of Hope with the mission to inspire in young families facing the loss of a parent, and the brand has grown to serve families throughout the U.S.

 Background

 Inheritance of Hope was founded by Deric and Kristen Milligan following several years of coping with the challenges of raising three young children while battling a terminal illness.
 The concept was born in 2003 after Kristen, then 30, was diagnosed with a rare terminal liver cancer and had difficulty finding literature to help her three young children (ages 4, 2, and 7 months) through this challenging time.
 She decided to remedy the problem and wrote her first book, A Train's Rust, A Toy Maker's Love, to help her children better understand what was happening in their family.

 Six surgeries, two radiation treatments, two rounds of chemotherapy, and three books later, Kristen and her husband Deric expanded the concept by co-founding Inheritance of Hope, a 501(c)(3) nonprofit charity devoted to inspiring hope in young families facing the loss of a parent.
 Sadly Kristen lost her courageous bout with cancer in 2012, but her legacy remains as the organization serves families like her own.

+Too many young families suffering from a parent’s terminal illness feel hopelessly alone, like no one cares.
+Inheritance of Hope mobilizes people who care and are brave enough to practice “jorrow” - joy and sorrow at the same time.